 It’s also easy to send messages to multiple players or between players.
 These messages appear as Game Center notifications.

 And players can send messages back and forth.
 Any player can send a message at any time; there are no restrictions.

 Gaming on your iPhone or iPad is iCloud-based, so game data is shared and saved on each player’s iCloud account.
 This is what allows you to play with anyone with an iCloud account.

-If you experience challenges in playing games with your friends or getting invite or play messages back and forth.
-Here are a few tips that might just turn things around.
+If you experience challenges in playing games with your friends, getting an invite, or sending Game Center messages back and forth, here are a few tips that might just turn things around.